Erica97/MLH2022/README.md

 This is the sample code prepared by Jiawen Li for the MLH summer 2022 fellowship program.

-## Motivation: Apriori algorithm for association rule learning problems
+## Background: Apriori algorithm for association rule learning problems

 Association Rule Learning is a data mining technique which allows us to get interesting insights of relationship among the items.
 If I have to define it in one line I can simply say,